 Orthognathic surgery is normally used where orthodontics alone can not correct your bite.
 Because the asymmetry, commonly the variation in size between your upper and lower jaw is too great.

-Braces can still help to make sure your teeth will meet correctly after the operation.
+Braces can still help to make sure your teeth meet correctly after the operation, or in preparation for ortognathic surgery.
 Wearing them for some time before surgery and a while afterwards is likely to be part of your treatment.

 The technique used is called mandibular osteotomy, which involves cutting and moving your jaw to a new position.
 This takes place in a respected London hospital, under general anesthesia and you may need to stay for a night, or two.